The following is a list of undergraduate courses offered by Tyndale University. You can also see the course schedule for specific terms.

 Survey of Old Norse literature in translation, including Eddic and Skaldic poetry, King’s sagas, Icelandic sagas, ancient sagas and later re-...

 Survey of poetry, drama and prose from 1660–1798, which may include John Dryden, Aphra Behn, Alexander Pope, Jonathan Swift, Samuel Johnson...

 Focuses on the poetry of the Romantic period (c.1789-1832), including some of the works of the major Romantic poets, such as Blake,...

-Examines representative works of the 19th century British novel, including such authors as Austen, the Brontës, Dickens, Gaskell, Eliot and...
+Examines representative works of the early novel, including such authors as Austen, Hugo, the Brontës, Dostoevsky, Gaskell, and Eliot....